Yelp/doloop/docs/index.rst

 What is doloop?
 ---------------

-:py:mod:`doloop` is a simple but well-thought-out system for keeping things with unique IDs updated.
+:py:mod:`doloop` is a simple system for keeping things with unique IDs updated.
 It is concurrency-safe and supports prioritization.

 :py:mod:`doloop`'s only dependency is
 `MySQL <http://dev.mysql.com>`_; it does not require you to